 You’re going to love these

-Make the pinwheel fillings.
-Mix cream cheese, mayonnaise, and sour cream in a medium bowl with mixer until smooth and creamy.
+In a large bowl, mix the softened cream cheese, mayonnaise, and sour cream with a hand or stand mixer until smooth and creamy.

-Add the parsley, jalapeno, green onions, lime juice, chili powder, corn kernels, and Cotija or feta cheese.
-Stir to mix until completely combined.
+To the cream cheese mixture, add the parsley, jalapeno, green onions, lime juice, chili powder, corn kernels, and cheese.
+Stir with a spoon until completely combined.

 Spread the mixture evenly onto the flour tortillas, to within about ½ inch of the edges.

-Roll up the tortilla and wrap it in plastic wrap.
+Roll up the tortillas and wrap them individually in plastic wrap.

-Place the wrapped tortilla in the refrigerator for at least one hour.
-Use a serrated knife to slice the roll into pinwheels.
+Place the wrapped tortillas in the refrigerator for at least one hour or until the cream cheese filling has firmed up.

 You can serve your pinwheel appetizers with your favorite salsa or dip, but they really don't need it -- they're so creamy on their own.